lou-i0/Web-App-DevOps-Project-LO/README.md

 ### 4. get kube config credentials.
 finally, we need to get the credentials of our kubernetes cluster created in order to access it later. to do this got to the terminal winodow and enter: az aks get-credentials --resource-group-name --name cluster-name

+## Kubernetes deployment of application
+Now that the terrform configuration has been completed to deploy a kubernetes cluster onto Microsoft Azure

 ## Contributors